smilingrumia/pixiv-extraction/README.md

 to
 SAVE_FORMAT = 1

-### Clipboard-mode URL pickup + youtube-dl
+### Clipboard-mode URL pickup + yt-dlp
 Liked the clipboard-mode URL pickup?
-A bonus script on ./opt/clipget.py, can help youtube-dl(a [wide-range sites](https://ytdl-org.github.io/youtube-dl/supportedsites.html) downloader).
+A bonus script ./opt/clipget.py can be used with yt-dlp.
 run:
 ```
 ./clipget.py
 (copy what you want)
 Ctrl+C
 ```
-the list will be saven as ‘dllist’ on same directory as clipget.py.
+‘dllist’ will be created is the same directory as clipget.py.
 Then run something like:
 ```
-cat ./dllist | xargs youtube-dl -f best
+cat ./dllist | xargs yt-dlp
 ```

 ### How to make lossless ugoira(for developer)